mayank10j/experiencesutra/content/english/projects/smart-image-cropping-with-katna.md

 title = "Smart Image Cropping with katna"

 +++
 Some of the simple tasks for humans can be very tedious for machines.
-Image cropping is one of them.
+Image cropping and resizing is one of them.
 It's quite easy for human to identify the important area in a photo and decide the parts to retain or crop.
 But for machines, it is quite difficult.

 [Katna](https://github.com/keplerlab/katna) is a python based open source smart image cropping tool that can intelligently identify important elements of an image and retain it during cropping.
 Katna content — aware algorithm can also retain important texts in the image.